Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Application Examples

-We now consider MLN-based spectral clustering.
+We now consider MLG-based spectral clustering.
 For image segmentation, we focus on the properties of entities (i.e., superpixels), and implement spectral clustering over entity-wise spectrum by proposing Algorithm \ref{basic4}.
 The previous discussions have been summarized in steps 1-3.
 In Step 4, different schemes may be used to calculate spectrum, including spectral vector via tensor factorization in Eq. (\ref{decompose1}), and singular vector in Eq. (\ref{decomposeS}).
 Step 5 determines $K$ based on the largest arithmetic gap in eigenvalues.
 Traditional clustering methods, such as $k$-means clustering \cite{d11}, can be carried out in Step 6.

-To test the proposed Algorithm 1, we first compare its results with those from GSP-based method and traditional $k$-means clustering by using a public BCCD blood cell dataset shown in Fig. \ref{SPEC1}.
+To test the proposed Algorithm 1, we first compare its results with those from GSP-based method and traditional $k$-means clustering by using a public BCCD blood cell dataset shown in Fig. \ref{CELL11}.
 In this dataset, there are mainly three types of objects, i.e., White Blood Cell (WBC) vs. Red Blood Cell (RBC) vs. Platelet (P).
 We set the number of clusters to 3 and $N=1000$.
 For GSP-based spectral clustering, we construct graphs based on the Gaussian model by using information from all 3 color values $\sum_{\ell=1}^3|\mathbf{s}_i(\ell)-\mathbf{s}_j(\ell)|^2$ to form edge connections in a single graph.
 There is only a single $\delta_\ell$ and $t_\ell$ in the Gaussian model.
-For M-GSP, we use the MLN singular vectors (MLN-SVD), and tensor factorization (MLN-FZ) for spectral clustering, separately.
-Their respective results are compared in Fig \ref{CELL1}-\ref{CELL4}. {WBCs are marked yellow, and RBCs are marked green.
-Platelet (P) is marked blue.} From the illustrative results, MLN methods exhibit better robustness and are better in detecting regions under noise.
-Comparing results from different MLN-based methods, we find MLN-FZ to be less stable than HOSVD, partly due to approximation algorithms used for tensor factorization.
-Overall, MLN-based methods shows reliable and robust performance over GSP-based method and $k$-means.
-Additional visualized results of BCCD images can be found in \textbf{Appendix F}.
+For M-GSP, we use the MLG singular vectors (MLG-SVD), and tensor factorization (MLG-FZ) for spectral clustering, separately.
+Their respective results are compared in Fig \ref{CELL123}. {WBCs are marked yellow, and RBCs are marked green.
+Platelet (P) is marked blue.} From the illustrative results, MLG methods exhibit better robustness and are better in detecting regions under noise.
+Comparing results from different MLG-based methods, we find MLG-FZ to be less stable than HOSVD, partly due to approximation algorithms used for tensor factorization.
+Overall, MLG-based methods shows reliable and robust performance over GSP-based method and $k$-means.